-IRS Form 941 Errors and How to Correct Them
+How to Correct IRS Form 941 Errors

 IRS Form 941 is the Employer's Quarterly Federal Tax Return.
-Form 941 must be filed each quarter by employers, reporting on income taxes withheld from employee pay, FICA taxes (Social Security and Medicare taxes) withheld from employees, and FICA taxes payable by the employer.
+It must be filed each quarter by employers to report on income taxes and FICA taxes—Social Security and Medicare—that have been withheld from employees' pay.
+It also reports FICA taxes payable by the employer.

-Form 941 is not a payment form; it documents three things:

-1. The total amounts withheld from employee pay for both FICA taxes and federal income taxes for the previous quarter, the amounts payable by the employer for its share of FICA taxes, and amounts already deposited for these payroll taxes from the previous quarter
+Form 941 is not a payment form.
+It documents the total amounts withheld from employee pay for both FICA taxes and federal income taxes for the previous quarter, the amounts payable by the employer for its share of FICA taxes, and amounts already deposited for these payroll taxes from the previous quarter

 Errors in Completing Form 941

-The most common type of error made when completing Form 941 is to enter the wrong amount in one of the boxes.
+The most common type of error made when completing Form 941 is entering the wrong amount in one of the boxes.

 When to File Form 941